Being petrified of flying has its advantages.

 I wish I could be the kind of person who gets upset when there’s a delay and maintenance is taking too long.
 Irritated because things are running behind schedule and they have to repair something on the plane.

-That’s not me though.
+That’s not me.
 When I see those folks with the orange vests walk off the jetbridge, my mind goes to dark places and I scour their expressions to determine if they’re trying to keep straight faces and really just have their fingers crossed behind their backs … because maybe for the sake of time they had to use screws that were too short or a spare roll of duct tape to reattach the wing.

 My trepidation goes back to when my children were little and I was terror-stricken over the thought of them losing me.
 My dad passed away from cancer when I was seventeen and I never wanted my kids to experience that heartbreak.
-I’m guilty as charged of trying to shield them from anything painful, even though I know that I’m the person I AM today because of each and every tough situation I’ve endured.
+I’m guilty of trying to shield them from anything painful, even though I know that I’m the person I am today because of each and every tough situation I’ve endured.

-It didn’t take one bit of creativity on my part to envision what could potentially happen.
+It didn’t take one bit of creativity to envision what could potentially happen.
 All I had to do was read the newspaper or watch the nightly report to see how I could be taken in a flash … by a plane going down, or a drunk and distracted driver speeding down the road, or by a person with a gun in their pocket and desire to hurt others in their heart, or hundreds of thousands of other ways.

-If something makes our heart pound and our body shake, we want to turn the other way because we don’t want to feel it or face it.
+If something makes our hearts pound and our bodies shake, we want to turn the other way because we don’t want to feel or face it.
 But maybe God wants us to keep going in that scary direction, even when it feels out and out dreadful.
-Maybe walking through those snake-filled valleys or flying forty-thousand feet up in the air and pushing through our fears is just what we need … to rely on Him and Him alone, to develop our character and to allow us to grow and become the people that He intends us to be.
+Maybe walking through those snake-filled valleys or flying forty-thousand feet up in the air and pushing through our fears is just what we need, to rely on Him and Him alone, to develop our character and allow us to grow and become the people He intends us to be.

 The bible tells us that God will protect us and give us refuge as we’re persevering and traveling through those times of distress.